EndPointCorp/end-point-blog/2021/01/19/linux-distro-for-kids.md

 ![](/2021/01/19/linux-for-kids/pi-hole-eos2-reduced.png)

 ### Conclusion
 I like Endless OS for my kid’s usage, however I think the distro needs a lot of help from the community to make it appealing to the working adults too.
 I previously found that I could not get the curl package to be installed from the flatpak command (and I could not use the apt-get command too to install it).
-So what I did what I build curl with the manifest file that Ireferred from [here](https://community.endlessos.com/t/package-installer/9314/2)
+So what I did what I build curl with the manifest file which I referred from [here](https://community.endlessos.com/t/package-installer/9314/2)

 ![](/2021/01/19/linux-for-kids/curl-build.png)